adeolapopoola/First-Trial/README.md

 # First-Trial
-All projects I've worked on in the Bootcamp
+Primer challenges I worked on in the Bootcamp